Low (Kelly Clarkson song)

 "Low" is a song by American singer-songwriter Kelly Clarkson from her debut album, Thankful (2003).
 The song was written by Jimmy Harry and produced by Clif Magness.
 It was released as the album's second official single, on August 3, 2003, while it was also released as a double A-side single with "The Trouble with Love Is" in the United Kingdom.
 This release reached only number 35, but "Low" was more successful in Australia and Canada, reaching numbers 11 and two, respectively, while also peaking at number 58 in the United States.
 The song received favorable reviews from music critics who complimented her vocals and the song's lyrics.
 On March 5, 2013, Billboard ranked the song at number 90 in its list of "Top 100 American Idol Hits of All Time".

 Background and release

-After some encouragement from friends, Jimmy Harry, the songwriter of "Low", asked singer-songwriter Danielle Brisebois to sing the demo and offered it to Britney and Kylie, but "it really wasn’t a good fit for what they were doing," said the songwriter.
+After some encouragement from friends, Jimmy Harry, the songwriter of "Low", asked singer-songwriter Danielle Brisebois to sing the demo and offered it to Britney Spears and Kylie Minogue, but "it really wasn’t a good fit for what they were doing," said the songwriter.
 The song eventually found its way to Kelly, which initially filled Jimmy with apprehension.
 "I was a bit conflicted about Kelly doing the song," he admits.
 "Mostly because it seemed like they were going for a Celine Dion/Mariah Carey sort of vibe with her and I wasn’t sure how it was going to make sense with what I had heard from the rest of the record.
 I liked the version she cut a lot.
 I was expecting it to be a bit more pop than the way Clif Magness produced it."